Light Work: History

 Menschel Media Center at Syracuse University.

 The organization is housed at Syracuse University in the Robert B. Menschel Media Center.
-Founding directors Phil Block and Tom Bryan established it in 1973 and Jeffrey Hoone has led Light Work since 1982.
+Founding directors Phil Block and Tom Bryan established it in 1973 and Jeffrey Hoone led Light Work from 1982 to 2021.

-Its programs are supported by National Endowment for the Arts; New York State Council on the Arts; Robert and Joyce Menschel; Vital Projects Fund, Inc.; Syracuse University; Central New York Community Foundation; Joy of Giving Something, Inc., as well as by local subscribers.
+Its programs are supported by National Endowment for the Arts; New York State Council on the Arts; Robert Menschel; Vital Projects Fund, Inc.; Syracuse University; Central New York Community Foundation; Joy of Giving Something, Inc., as well as by local subscribers.

 Autograph ABP, the Community Folk Art Center, En Foco, the Everson Museum of Art, the Red House Art Center, the Urban Video Project (UVP), and others are collaborative partners of the center.

 Jeffrey Hoone joined Light Work in 1980 and was assistant director from 1980-1982.
 He was director from 1982-2005, and executive director from 2005-2021.
 He retired from Light Work in 2021 and currently is the president of the Joy of Giving Something Foundation.